keithalewis/math/bsmbs.md

 A better name is "risk-blind probability measure."

 There is no need for a so-called real world measure that gets immediately thrown out.
-Ross just gets down to the business of valuing, hedging, and managing the risks of _any_ instrument -- not just the bond, stock, and option B-S/M considered.
+Ross just gets down to the business of valuing _any_ instrument -- not just the bond, stock, and option B-S/M considered.

 > Let us stress again the power of these results.
 To begin with, expectational mechanisms to describe how we anticipate the index, $X_t$,